sourabhkatti/testeeg/README.md

 # EEG Classifier

-A tool to manpulate Emotiv EEG recordings and run machine learning algorithms to detect various events
+A tool to analyze Emotiv EEG recordings and run machine learning algorithms to detect various events